valentinvogt/npde-summary/chapters/11.typ

 Generally, characteristic curves are lines along which information propagates.
-This means $u (x , t)$ will only depend on the initial condition at $x_0$, namely $u_0 (x_0)$, if there is a characteristic curve that starts in the point $x_0$ and travels to the point in space time
-$(x , t)$.
+This means $u (x , t)$ will only depend on the initial condition at $x_0$, namely $u_0 (x_0)$, if there is a characteristic curve that starts in the point $x_0$ and travels to the spacetime point $(x , t)$.
 One property of characteristic curves is the following:

 #lemma(number: "11.2.2.6", "Classical solution and characteristic curves")[
   Smooth solutions of @eq:cauchy-problem are constant along